William N. Cogan: Naval career

-President William Howard Taft signed legislation creating the United States Navy Dental Corps on 22 August 1912.
+President William Taft signed legislation creating the United States Navy Dental Corps on 22 August 1912.
 Dr. William N. Cogan resigned his deanship at Georgetown, and was appointed to the fledgling corps on 24 October of that year.
 He became the first active duty dental officer in the United States Navy on the 30th.
-Dr. Cogan's first duty station was the Washington, D.C.
-Naval Dispensary.
+Dr. Cogan's first duty station was the Washington, D.C., Naval Dispensary.
 Along with fellow Dental Corps officer Dr. Emory A. Bryant and Medical Corps officer Lt.
 Cmdr.
 Richmond C. Holcomb, Dr. Cogan served on the first examining board to select additional dentists for naval service.
 From April 1918 to 7 June 1919, he served as the first Chief of the United States Navy Dental Corps.

-William Cogan was married to Loretta Foster Cogan, who died February 13, 1917.
-After her death, he remarried to a Sallie E. Zimmerman of Washington D.C. on November 4, 1922, while he was stationed at Mare Island.
+William Cogan was married to Loretta Foster Cogan, who died 13 February 1917.
+After her death, he remarried to Sallie E. Zimmerman of Washington, D.C., on 4 November 1922, while he was stationed at Mare Island.

 Later career

 Dr. William Cogan retired from the Navy on his 70th birthday as a Lieutenant Commander, and was once again appointed as the Dean of the Georgetown University School of Dentistry.
 In 1927, the Dean Cogan Dental Society was founded and named in his honor.
-On June 8, 1932, he received an honorary Doctor of Laws (LL.D) from Mount St. Mary's College for his role in establishing the Dental Corps of the United States Navy.
-In May 1934, then Chief of the Navy Dental Corps Harry E. Harvey presented Dr. Cogan with the keys to the Omicron Kappa Upsilon honors fraternity.
-He retired from his deanship at Georgetown on his 82nd birthday, May 21, 1938.
+On 8 June 1932, he received an honorary Doctor of Laws (LL.D) from Mount St. Mary's College for his role in establishing the Dental Corps of the United States Navy.
+In May 1934, then Chief of the Navy Dental Corps Harry Harvey presented Dr. Cogan with the keys to the Omicron Kappa Upsilon honors fraternity.
+He retired from his deanship at Georgetown on his 82nd birthday, 21 May 1938.
 Between the two periods of deanship, Dr. Cogan had been dean at Georgetown for 25 years.

 Willian N. Cogan died on 4 October 1943 at the Bethesda Naval Hospital following a prolonged illness.
 A memorial service was held at St. Matthew's Cathedral, and he was interred with military honors at the Arlington National Cemetery.
-His pallbearers included former Chief of the Naval Dental Corps Albert Knox, then current Chief Robert S. Davis, and Spry O. Claytor who would later become the Chief of the Corps.
+His pallbearers included former Chief of the Naval Dental Corps Albert Knox, then current Chief Robert Davis, and Spry Claytor who would later become the Chief of the Corps.